zeroxoneafour/polonium/readme.md

 * Clean build and target - `make cleanall`

 ## license
-MIT licensed, please bum my code if you can use it in your own projects.
+MIT licensed, please bum my code if you can use to make something better.
 Make sure to give credit though!